surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.17.2 - February 13th, 2024 =
+- Improvement: Improve product list page loading performance.
+- Improvement: Better fallback image for products without images.
+- Improvement: Add javascript event that triggers whenever a checkout or cart changes.
+- Improvement: Display shipping method information on order details and order list page.
+- Improvement: Add css variable to change shipping price display (--sc-shipping-choice-price-display).
+- Change: Deprecate Stripe express payment button in favor of Stripe payment element.
+- Fix: Archived prices not showing on admin product page.
+- Fix: Variant thumbnails were not being used on customer order summary in customer dashboard.
+- Fix: Some strings not translatable.
+- Fix: Edge case where disconnecting a WP user from a customer caused first and last name to be removed.

 = 2.17.1 - January 31st, 2024 =
 - Improvement: Add confirmation modal when deleting customer.
 - Fix: Ensure the out of stock modal does not get too narrow on some themes.